pdsferreira/healpix_void/README.md

 # Healpix void
 Healpix mod code to apply voids on healpix maps (during spherical harmonics mapping) using the expected lensing angle function.
 Extension of the [Healpix boost](https://github.com/mquartin/healpix-boost) code.
-As soon as the paper was submited, I will release here the version including the estimator of non-diagonal correlations on spherical harmonics space and the instructions to apply voids in polarization maps (Q and U).
+As soon as the paper is submited, I will release here the version including the estimator of non-diagonal correlations on spherical harmonics space and the instructions to apply voids in polarization maps (Q and U).

 # Instructions